What is the price of Bitcoin in PHP?

 One of the biggest whales is the token’s founder himself, Satoshi Nakamoto, who owns around 4.75% of the total 21 million bitcoin, this is around 1 million bitcoins.
 If he dumped his total number of BTC in the market, it will have a supply overflow and its price will crash.
 However, a rational individual will distribute his tokens overtime to not have a devastating price impact.

-Miners, however, can earn 3600 BTC a day.
+Miners, however, collectively can earn 900 BTC a day.
 A portion of this will cover their electricity expenses which can amount to 500,000 USD a day.
 The remaining BTC will then get converted to USD.

 According to Google Trends data, the price of bitcoin and its demand are closely related.
 A good example is what happened last year in 2017.
 When bitcoin reached around 10,000+ USD, the media picked it up and uninformed speculators or FOMOs joined the bandwagon and helped reach its 17,900 USD peak.
 It became an inflation that leads to a bubble then a crash.